cloudbase/garm-provider-azure/README.md

-# Garm External Providser For Azure
+# Garm External Provider For Azure

 The Azure external provider allows [garm](https://github.com/cloudbase/garm) to create Linux and Windows runners on top of Azure virtual machines.